 The following examples demonstrate the variety of valuable programs, initiatives, and products that we offer to deliver impact.

-Our Web site, www.FoodInsight.org, serves as a nutrition and food safety resource for consumers, health professionals, journalists, educators, government officials, and students.
-We provide important and timely resources on a variety of topics such as weight management, diet (food) and health, food safety, food production, international food issues, and communications.
+Our website serves as a nutrition and food safety resource for consumers, health professionals, journalists, educators, government officials, and students.
+We provide important, timely, and consumer-friendly resources on a variety of topics such as weight management, diet and health, food safety, food production, international food issues, and science communications.

-We help our stakeholders stay on top of the latest research and trends.
-Our popular monthly Food Insight newsletter (available on-line only) contains information-packed articles and news.
-Click here to subscribe to this timely and free publication.
+We help our stakeholders stay up-to-date on the latest research and trends.
+With thousands of subscribers, our regular Food Insight email newsletter contains information-packed articles and news.

-We commission primary research on public opinion about food safety and nutrition and share the results with stakeholders and the public.
-Our International Food Informational Council Foundation Food & Health Survey provides information about how Americans connect the food they eat with their health.
-Recent surveys have explored topics such as food safety, overall diet, physical activity, weight management, dietary fats, functional foods, caffeine, and food allergies.
-The survey results also help shape public health communication and education initiatives and measure progress toward public health goals.
+We conduct consumer research on public opinion about food safety, nutrition, and health and share the results with stakeholders and the public.
+Our annual IFIC Foundation Food & Health Survey provides information about how Americans connect the food they eat with their health.
+Recent surveys have explored topics such as healthy aging, feeding children birth to 24 months, GMO labeling and online shopping.
+The survey results also help shape public health communication and education initiatives, and can help measure progress toward public health goals.

 All content on this website is non-commercial.
 The IFIC Foundation does not accept any paid advertising (links, banners, content, etc.) for FoodInsight.org.
 All content is written, edited and reviewed by the staff of the IFIC Foundation.
 Any questions about the content of this website should be directed to the website administrator.